The magic square of reflections and rotations: Introduction

 \section{Introduction}

-This paper evolved from our investigations about a McKay correspondence for reflection groups \cite{BFI}, relating the irreducible representations of a finite complex reflection group to certain maximal Cohen--Macaulay modules over its discriminant.
-In dimension $n=2$ this complements the classical McKay correspondence that connects the irreducible representations of a finite group $G \leqslant \SL(2,\CC)$ to the cohomology of the minimal resolution of the quotient singularity $\CC^2/G$, see \cite{BuchweitzMFO,BFI-ICRA,SprinbergVerdier,ReidBourbaki} for more details. \\

-The main objective here is to establish the following magic square that relates bijectively finite rotation and reflection groups from Euclidean geometry to corresponding finite subgroups in $\GL(2,\CC)$.
+The main objective of this paper is to explain the following square diagram that bijectively relates finite rotation and reflection groups from Euclidean geometry to corresponding finite subgroups in $\GL(2,\CC)$.

-We will describe these bijections, give some historical background, and finally make them explicit, employing (s)pinor geometry and classical results about the Clifford algebra of Euclidean space $\RR^3$. \\ This leads to the second part of the paper, where we consider the various definitions of the pin group that are in use in the literature, see also this mathoverflow post of the first author \cite{Ragnar-overflow}.
+The bijections are well-known, although scattered in the literature.
+Our goal is to describe them, giving historical background and references, and finally to make them explicit, employing (s)pinor geometry and classical results about the Clifford algebra of Euclidean space $\RR^3$.
+In particular, the finite subgroups of $\SL(2,\CC)$ can also be seen as the finite subgroups of unit quaternions, which relates them to geometric algebras: the double covering of $\SO(3)$ by $\SU(2)$ yields the left vertical bijection in the square.
+Since $\SU(2)$ is the $\Spin$-group of the Clifford algebra of $\RR^3$, a natural question is, whether one can also interpret the right hand vertical map in the square as a covering of $\Or(3)$ by the $\Pin$-group.
+This correspondence is made explicit in this paper (see Theorem \ref{Thm:main}).
+We explain all ingredients needed for its proof in the following sections. \\ This leads to the last part of the paper, where we consider the various definitions of the $\Pin$ group that are in use in the literature, see also this mathoverflow post of the first author \cite{Ragnar-overflow}.
 We point out differences between them for some small dimensional examples over $\RR$.